 Article 80 (a) Part One Chapter IV of Job Creation Act No. 11 of 2020 (Omnibus Law) indicates it does not repeal the Labour Act No. 13 of 2003, but instead it changes, removes or sets new provisions stipulated in the Labout Act No. 13 of 2003.
 This means that those provisions of Labour Act 13 of 2002 that were not amended, removed or reset (and its derivative regulations) are still applicable as long as they are not in conflict with provisions stipulated in the Omnibus Law.

-Thus, we synchronized, and compiled both Labour Act Part One Chapter IV of Job Creation Act No. 11 of 2020 (Omnibus Law) and Labour Act No. 13 of 2003 in order to provide an alternative update view of the Act/s.
-We also include in the Compilation Labour Act document below, information about its derivative regulations and the relations between relevant Constitutional Court Decision and the amendment of the Labour Act.
+We have combined and compiled both Labour Act Part One Chapter IV of Job Creation Act No. 11 of 2020 (Omnibus Law) and Labour Act No. 13 of 2003 in order to provide an alternative update view of the Act/s.
+We also include in the Compilation Labour Act document below, information about its derivative regulations (updated as of 24 May 2021) and the relations between relevant Constitutional Court Decision and the amendment of the Labour Act.

 Below we enclosed the Bahasa Indonesia and English translation of the Amendment.